The local information of difference equations: Difference equations and difference modules

 \section{Difference equations and difference modules}

-There are several related ways to talk about difference equations.
-Perhaps the most natural one is to consider equations of the form
+A system of linear difference equations is given as follows: let $A(z)\in \GL_n(\C(z))$, and consider the equation

-Where $f$ is a vector function $\A^1\to \C^n$ and $A$ is a matrix with meromorphic entries.
-A natural generalization of this setting, which allows for difference equations to be defined locally, comes from taking $f$ to be not a section of a trivial bundle $\mathcal O^n$, but of any vector bundle $V$.
-In this setting, a difference equation is a rational isomorphism $\mathscr{A}:V\dasharrow T^*V$, where $T$ denotes the translation of $\A^1$.
-This is called a d-connection, following \cite{AB}.
-In other words, it is an isomorphism $\mathscr{A}:V_z\dasharrow V_{z+1}$ that depends on $z$ polynomially.
+Where $y$ is a vector function $\A^1\to \C^n$.
+A natural generalization of this setting, which allows for difference equations to be defined locally, comes from taking $y$ to be not a section of a trivial bundle $\mathcal O^n$, but of a vector bundle $V$ without a trivialization.
+In this setting, a difference equation is a rational isomorphism $\mathcal{A}:V\overset\sim\dasharrow t^*V$, where $t$ denotes the translation of $\A^1$.
+In \cite{AB} this is called a d-connection.
+On the fibers where $\mathcal A$ is defined and invertible, $\mathcal A|_z$ is an isomorphism $V|_z\to V|_{z+1}$ that depends on $z$ as a rational function.
+This notation will only be used briefly in Section~\ref{sec:relationToBorodin}.

-The final slight generalization that we make is to allow for an equivariant structure on any quasicoherent sheaf, not necessarily a vector bundle.
-This allows us to define a difference module as a quasicoherent sheaf $M$ with an isomorphism $\tau:M\to T^*M$.
-This is equivalent to $M$ having an invertible action of $\tau$ satisfying the relation $\tau z=(z-1)\tau$, i.e. $M$ being a module over $\ddA=\C[z]\langle \tau,\tau^{-1}\rangle$.